carloshenriquefarias/test-crud-cfp-code-igniter/README.md

 ## 🚀 How to see the project

-See our demo of the project by clicking on link below https://teste-cfpartners-21mk.vercel.app/landing-page
+See our demo of the project by clicking on link https://teste-cfpartners-21mk.vercel.app/landing-page

 ## 🚀 How to run